-Most Effective Abs and Oblique Cable Exercises & Workout Plan
+15 Best Abs and Oblique Cable Exercises (With Workout Plans)

-Cables also allow a wide range of motion and enable you to hit your core from multiple angles and directions.
-This leads to more complete overall core training.
+Cables also allow a wide range of motion and enable you to hit your core from multiple angles and directions, giving your core a complete workout.

 Try Our Free Calculator To Know Your Body Fat Percentage

-Below is a collection of the best ab exercises that you can do with a cable machine.
-They target your core from all angles and offer a range of twisting, kneeling and standing movements.
+Below is a collection of the best ab exercises for cable machines.
+These exercises target your core from all angles and offer a range of twisting, kneeling, and standing movements.

 1. Kneeling Cable Crunch